The k-aggregation Closure for Covering Sets: -aggregation Closure of Covering Sets

+In the last section, we have shown that, closure $\I(\Omega)$ is a polyhedron iff $\cl \cone(\proj_{L^\perp} \Omega)$ has finitely many extreme rays (Theorem~\ref{theo: equiv}), where each extreme ray can be characterized by points in $\proj_{L^\perp} \Omega$ (Lemma~\ref{lem: main}).
+As an application to these results, in this section, we are going to establish the polyhedrailty of the $k$-aggregation closure for covering sets.
+For detailed definition of $k$-aggregation closure $\mathcal{A}_k(Q)$ for a covering set $Q$, see \eqref{eq: defn_generalized_k_agg} in the Introduction Section.

-The well-known Dickson's lemma will be used in our later proof, and it also played an important role in some other relevant papers, see, e.g., \cite{MR2969261,MR4207341,PasPoiPul19}.
-Here we mention two equivalent statements for this lemma that are the most widely used ones. \begin{lemma}[Dickson's lemma \cite{dickson1913finiteness}] For any $X \subseteq \N^n$: \begin{enumerate} \item there exists $X' \subseteq X$ with $|X'| < \infty$, such that every $x \in X$ satisfies $x' \leq x$ for some $x' \in X'$. \item partially-ordered set (poset) $(X, \leq)$ has no infinite antichain. \end{enumerate} \end{lemma}
+The well-known Dickson's Lemma will be used in our later proof, and it also played an important role in some other relevant papers, see, e.g., \cite{MR2969261,MR4207341,pashkovich2021aggregation}.
+Here we mention two equivalent statements for this lemma. \begin{lemma}[Dickson's Lemma \cite{dickson1913finiteness}] For any $X \subseteq \N^n$: \begin{enumerate} \item there exists $X' \subseteq X$ with $|X'| < \infty$, such that every $x \in X$ satisfies $x' \leq x$ for some $x' \in X'$. \item The partially-ordered set (poset) $(X, \leq)$ has no infinite antichain. \end{enumerate} \end{lemma}

-In order theory, an \emph{antichain (chain)} is a subset of a poset such that any two distinct elements in the subset are incomparable (comparable).
-From Dickson's lemma we have the following proposition.
+In order theory, an \emph{antichain} is a subset of a poset such that any two distinct elements in the subset are incomparable.
+From Dickson's Lemma we have the following proposition.

 \begin{proposition} For any covering polyhedron $C$, its integer hull $\conv(C \cap \Z^n)$ is also a covering polyhedron. \end{proposition}